PremiseHealth/angularjs-styleguide/README.md

   1. [Minification and annotation](#minification-and-annotation)

 ## General
-  - ^When possible, use angular.element(), etc. instead of jQuery lookups and DOM manipulation.
+  - When possible, use angular.element(), etc. instead of jQuery lookups and DOM manipulation.
-  - ^Don't wrap element inside of $().
+  - Don't wrap element inside of $().
 All AngularJS elements are already jqobjects.
-  - ^Do not use $ prefix for the names of variables, properties and methods.
+  - Do not use $ prefix for the names of variables, properties and methods.
 This prefix is reserved for AngularJS usage.
-  - ^When you need to set the src of an image dynamically use ng-src instead of src with {{}}.
+  - When you need to set the src of an image dynamically use ng-src instead of src with {{}}.
-  - ^When you need to set the href of an anchor tag dynamically use ng-href instead of href with {{}}
+  - When you need to set the href of an anchor tag dynamically use ng-href instead of href with {{}}
-  - ^Avoid using $rootScope.
+  - Avoid using $rootScope.
 It's ok to use $rootScope for emitting an event, but storing data on the $rootScope should be avoided.
 Use a service for your data instead.

 ## Files

 Note: Some of these opinions about file structure, naming, etc are due to the fact that I use and recommend [Browserify](http://browserify.org/) as part the build process.

-  - **^One module per file**: Each file should have only one module definition.
+  - **One module per file**: Each file should have only one module definition.
 Exceptions are your app definition file (usually app.js), and any modules that need a config module.

-  - **^Each file should get its own namespace**: The namespace should follow its directory structure.
+  - **Each file should get its own namespace**: The namespace should follow its directory structure.
 The module namespace is /<project name>/path/to/file.
 Note that you leave the src root out of the filepath (the src root is typically /app).
 Ex: If your project is called LocAdmin, your file is a controller for the LocationsListing directive and is named LocationsListingCtrl it will likely have the following path on your filesystem: /LocAdmin/app/components/locationsListing.
    ```javascript
     .module('locAdmin.components.locationsListing.locationsListingCtrl', [
     ]);
    ```

-  - **^Each filename should match the controller/service/etc name**: A file with a .controller(‘mainCtrl’) definition should be named mainCtrl.js
+  - **Each filename should match the controller/service/etc name**: A file with a .controller(‘mainCtrl’) definition should be named mainCtrl.js

-  - **^Function name and file name should match**: Given the the function definition below, you would name your file locationsListingCtrl.js.
+  - **Function name and file name should match**: Given the the function definition below, you would name your file locationsListingCtrl.js.
 Note that filenames should start with a lowercase letter.

     ```javascript
     function LocationsListingCtrl($scope) {
     }
     ```
-  - **^Each file should be ES6 module compatible**: This means using export and import.
+  - **Each file should be ES6 module compatible**: This means using export and import.

    ```javascript
     // recommended